What is the ideal bite?

 Many people suffer from common orthodontic problems that can affect the appearance and functionality of their smile.

 One of the most common issues is malocclusion, which refers to misalignment of the teeth and jaws.
 Malocclusion can result in an overbite, underbite, crossbite, or open bite, all of which can cause discomfort and affect your ability to chew and speak properly.

 Overcrowding is another, where there is not enough space in the mouth for all the teeth to fit properly.
 This can lead to crooked or overlapping teeth, making it difficult to clean them thoroughly and increasing the risk of tooth decay and gum disease.

 Orthodontic treatment is designed to address these issues and bring your teeth into proper alignment.
 By applying gentle pressure to the teeth and jaws, orthodontic appliances gradually move them into their correct positions, giving you a straight, healthy smile.

 There are a number of different types of abnormal bites that may be developed due to certain habits in young children or due to other dental manipulations.
 Here we describe the most common abnormal bites that a person can have.

-- An Open bite is one where the upper teeth just do not overlap with lower ones enough.
+Is where the upper teeth just do not overlap with lower ones enough.

-- A Cross bite is a type of bite where the teeth cross over one another because the arch isn’t perfect.
+Is a type of bite where the teeth cross over one another because the arch isn’t perfect.

-- An overbite is where the upper teeth stick out in front of the lower ones.
+Is where the upper teeth stick out in front of the lower ones.